-

 Collect Content

-Collect the URLs of the content you want to audit, and mark down the title and type of content it is.
+Create a list of URLs for the content you want to audit, and mark down the title and type of content it is.
 However, if your website is bigger than just a few pages, you’ll need a way to organise it to make it a much more manageable process for you or your team.
+We’d recommend a Google Sheet or Excel spreadsheet so you can clearly determine each piece of content almost like a content inventory.

 Review Content

-When assessing the SEO value of your content right now, you need to consider plenty of factors.
+When assessing the SEO value of your content right now, you need to consider plenty of factors and there are plenty of SEO tools that can support this step.
+The number one tool that every business should be using is Google Analytics.

 Google takes its time ranking content and, in some cases, can take up to six months to really decide the value of the content.
 So, if the content has been published for less than 6 months, leave it be, and you can always come back to it next time.

-Your metrics might not be top three on SERPs it may be page one.
-Regardless, does your content rank within the range you’re deeming successful?
-If yes, you can leave it to continue, if not, look into it further and see the opportunities to improve.
+If yes, you can leave it to continue, if not, lets look further into it and see the potential opportunities to improve.

 For older articles, keywords may be too broad or, in some cases, too niche.
 Take the time to review the article and do some keyword research around it to find a more relevant keyword where you need it.